troclaux/notes/javascript.md

 - function-scoped: once a variable is declared inside a function, it is accessible anywhere inside that function
 - hoisted declarations: variables and functions can be used before they are declared
 - immutable strings
+- single-threaded: can only do one thing at the time
+  - v8 engine + browser api is multi-threaded
+  - node is single-threaded

 ## data types